 - You will be redirected to the main portal.

-- Use your password and security code to login into the service portal.
+- Use your password and security code to log in to the service portal.

 - Once logged in, select ‘register a new company'.